Skullfiredevil/quick_evaluation/challenge4/challenge.md

 Using this theme you will need to make all the web content similar to how a company may wish to see it.
 You make it look anyway you wish and if you need some inspiration look [here](https://websitesetup.org/website-layouts/).

 The Homepage `index.html` can contain any details for fun facts you would like etc to make it look legit.

+> It must also contain links to the other pages!

 Now the key thing is to test the skills you had in challenge 2 and 3, this means that the following must happen for the other two pages.

+Note that all the below webpages should make use of javascript and the fetch API to connect the webpage to the PHP backends.
 - `contactus.html`
   - Must have a contact form for a user to submit a query, something similar to our website [here](https://www.yourmeds.net/contact)
   - This page must submit the inputted data to a `contact.php` script you create